ElderTrump/ElderTrump.github.io/_pages/about.md

 ---

 ## About Me ##
-<font size=3>I recently received my Ph.D. in Computer Science from the Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University, advised by Prof. <a href="http://www.wuchenye.cn/" target="_blank">Chenye Wu</a> and Prof. <a href="https://iiis.tsinghua.edu.cn/en/People/Faculty/DuanRan.htm" target="_blank">Ran Duan</a>.
+<font size=3>I recently received my Ph.D. in Computer Science and Technology from the Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University, advised by Prof. <a href="http://www.wuchenye.cn/" target="_blank">Chenye Wu</a> and Prof. <a href="https://iiis.tsinghua.edu.cn/en/People/Faculty/DuanRan.htm" target="_blank">Ran Duan</a>.
 Before that, I was a visiting student researcher at the Computing + Mathematical Sciences (CMS) Department, Caltech from Aug.
 2023 to Mar.
 2024, advised by Prof. <a href="https://adamwierman.com/" target="_blank">Adam Wierman</a>.
 I earned my bachelor's degree in Computer Software Engineering from Huazhong University of Science & Technology.
 I will be joining Cornell University as a Postdoctoral Fellow this Fall. </font>